unit8co/darts/_sources/README.rst.txt

    * Work on your update

 #.
-Check that your code pass the tests / design new unit tests: ``python -m unittest``.
+Check that your code passes all the tests and design new unit tests if needed: ``./gradlew unitTest_all``.
 #.
 Verify your tests coverage by running ``./gradlew coverageTest``

    * Additionally you can generate an xml report and use VSCode Coverage gutter to identify untested lines with ``./coverage.sh xml``